dayton-outar/glif/algos/js/codility/fibonacci/LADDER.md

 ## Solution

 This problem takes some re-reading to grasp.

-The part that is not easily grasp is the part that involves the modulus equation.
 So, let's work through the use case provided to understand a few details.

 Two arrays are provided: `A` and `B`. `A` contains the values `[ 4, 4, 5, 5, 1 ]` and `B` contains the values `[ 3, 2, 4, 3, 1 ]`.
 The outcome of the `solution` function for the first index, 0, of the resulting array is 5.
 How is this number arrived at?
 First thing that was done was to find the number of ways that a ladder of 4 rungs (`A[0] = 4`) can be climbed given the rule that you can climb the ladder either by $K + 1$ or $K + 2$, where $K$ is position (or rung) on the ladder.
 A ladder of 4 rungs (with the rule mentioned) can be climbed in 5 ways,